 Dental emergencies can cause pain, long-term damage, and require expensive dental procedures if not attended to on time.
 Preventive care is the overall best way to prevent dental emergencies.

-If you have a dental emergency or want to know more about how to prevent dental emergencies, contact Vita Dental at (713) 766-1208 or schedule an online appointment, and we’ll be happy to help.
+If you have a dental emergency or want to know more about how to prevent dental emergencies, contact Vita Dental at (713) 766-1208 or schedule an online appointment with Dentist in Katy, and we’ll be happy to help.